When you have chronic obstructive pulmonary disease, or COPD, your usual symptoms might become worse rather quickly -- or you may even get new ones.

 Here are some other tips to keep COPD flare-ups at bay:

-- Get your flu shot every year.
+- Get your flu shot every year, and stay away from crowds during cold and flu season.
 Pharmacies and grocery stores often offer these shots for free at the start of flu season.

 - Ask your doctor whether you are due for a pneumonia and pertussis shot.